-- Our Chalet is located at the base of beautiful Chamonix Valley in France and has astounding views of Mt Blanc and surrounding mountains.
+- Our Chalets are located in beautiful Chamonix Valley in France and have astounding great views of Mt Blanc and surrounding mountains.
 Trips go from Saturday to Saturday.

 - Riding takes place in France, Switzerland and Italy.
 We ride in Aosta Valley, Port du Soleil, Bex Switzerland, and of course do lots of rides in Chamonix Valley.

 - All rides are within 70 minutes of the chalet by van.
 Most are within 20-40 minutes.

-- We do mostly enduro style descending each day, with very little climbing on most days (Trip 3 being the exception).
+- We do mostly enduro style descending each day, with very little climbing on most days.
 We also spend a couple days in local bike parks to round things out.
 Some riders have logged more than 20k vertical in a day, and 100k vertical over the week.

 - Airport Pickup and Drop off via Cham-Van.com.
 2 Pick up (on first Saturday) and 2 drop off times (last Saturday) offered at no charge.
 Custom times available at a reasonable prices.

-- Fruit and other ride snacks are included to keep you fueled.
+- Fruit and other ride snacks are included to keep you fueled on the rides.